-- 1) If the information in respect of payables towards employees, PAYE/NIC, VAT and social authorities is not submitted to the IFA within the defined deadline. - 2) If the licence applicant submits, within the defined deadline, information that does not meet the minimum disclosure requirements. - 3) As at 31 March 2017, the licence applicant has overdue payables in respect of its employees or towards social and tax authorities as a result of contractual and legal obligations that arose prior to 31 December 2016.
+- 1) If the information in respect of payables towards employees and social/ tax authorities is not submitted to the IFA within the defined deadline. - 2) If the licence applicant submits, within the defined deadline, information that does not meet the minimum disclosure requirements. - 3) As at 31 March 2021, the licence applicant has overdue payables in respect of its employees or towards social/ tax authorities as a result of contractual and legal obligations that arose on or before 31 December 2020.

-Payables are considered as overdue if they are not paid according to the agreed terms.
+Payables are considered as overdue if they are not paid according to the contractual or legal terms.